jsalinaspolo/verzion/README.md

 Verzion allows `PATCH` versions by parameter `--patch [version]`.
 It will look for the tags containing the `version` parameter and get the highest, then increment the `PATCH` version.

-Verzion also allows metadata like adding the commit sha to the version using the flag `--sha` and branch name with using the flag `--branch`
+Verzion allows metadata by adding a parameter --metadata [metadata] or specific ones like the commit sha using the flag `--sha` or branch name using the flag `--branch`

 The main documentation is the binary. `verzion -h`